 This usually included organs, brains, feet, and tongues.
 It is important to note that amount of fat in the Beef Tongue is very high.
 In terms of calories, fat occupies approximately 75% of the space.

-The dish mainly belongs to Mexico and North America.
+The dish is mainly eaten in Mexico and North America.
 In Mexico, it is used as a taco filling and in burritos.
 In North America, it is used as an important ingredient of tongue toast (an open-faced sandwich).

 - Beef tongue - 2 lb